-- The UE includes the Ranging/SL positioning Capability as part of the "5GMM capability" in the Registration Request message.
-The AMF stores the Ranging/SL positioning Capability for Ranging/SL Positioning operation:
+- The UE includes the Ranging/SL Positioning Capability as defined in clause 4.3.1 as part of the "5GMM capability" in the Registration Request message.
+The AMF stores the Ranging/SL Positioning Capability for Ranging/SL Positioning operation.

-- The Ranging/SL Positioning Capability indicates whether the UE supports one or more of the following Ranging/SL Positioning capabilities:

-- Capability of supporting Ranging/SL Positioning over PC5.
+- If the Ranging/SL Positioning Capability is included in the "5GMM capability", the 5G ProSe Capability as defined in TS 23.304 [7] or the V2X Capability as defined in TS 23.287 [6] shall also be included.